zahur76/MilestoneProject_3/README.md

 ### Setting up Mongodb database

-1. On the designated cluster setup up the security database settings by  by adding a database user.
+1. On the designated cluster setup up the security database settings by adding a database user.
 ![security settings](static/doc/security.png)

 2. On the designated cluster click on collections.